-One of Qubole Data Services’ most popular offering is Hive-as-a-Service in the cloud.
+One of Qubole Data Services’ most popular offerings is Hive-as-a-Service in the cloud.
 Users run a large number of ad-hoc, analytical Hive queries against their data in S3 or HDFS.
 It wasn’t apparent to us how many of these queries were truly unique and how many were simple variants.
 The hypothesis was that if we could identify a core set of query patterns, users could focus on optimizing them by rewriting them or changing schemas.
 This post details our efforts in canonicalizing and classifying hive queries and identifying the relative share of CPU and I/O used up by the most popular query patterns.

 We attempted to canonicalize queries using a simple heuristic: scrub all literals from the queries and group them.
 As an example, the following queries would be grouped together: